BLUEFRAGMENTS/dev_challenges/README.md

 AlphabetIndex("Wow, does that work?") ➞ "23 15 23 4 15 5 19 20 8 1 20 23 15 18 11"
 AlphabetIndex("The river stole the gods.") ➞ "20 8 5 18 9 22 5 18 19 20 15 12 5 20 8 5 7 15 4 19"
 AlphabetIndex("We have a lot of rain in June.") ➞ "23 5 8 1 22 5 1 12 15 20 15 6 18 1 9 14 9 14 10 21 14 5"

-# CHALLENGE 200

-This repos contain a series of level 200 challenges.

-To solve one or more challenges, you need to fork the repos to your own GitHub repos, solve the challenges of your preferences and invite https://github.com/blue-challenge-master to the repos.

-The challenges should be solved in a language of your preference but either C# or Python is preferred.

-If you have any questions or need any help with the challenges, don't hesitate to reach out to challenge@bluefragments.com.

 ## challenge-201